-Bird migration is the movement of birds from their home (the place where they breed) to another area, then back again in time to breed.
+Bird migration is the movement of birds from the place where they breed to another area, then back again in time to breed.
 A migratory bird does this many times during its life.
 To escape the cold winter in Alaska, the eastern bar-tailed godwit flies 11,000 kilometres non-stop to New Zealand.
-The birds remain for about five months, and then fly back to Alaska, to breed.
+The birds remain for about five months, and then fly back to Alaska (with a stopover in the Yellow Sea) to breed.

 Migrating birds can be in one place that is good for nesting and raising chicks, then move to another area with a mild climate where there is plenty of food.